1.3. Basic Obfuscation¶

 For scripts, use these options to get more security:

-$ pyarmor gen --enable-jit --mix-str --assert-call foo.py
+$ pyarmor gen --enable-jit --mix-str --assert-call --private foo.py

 Using --enable-jit

-tells Pyarmor processes some sentensive data by
+tells Pyarmor processes some sensitive data by c

 function generated in runtime.